jeremyikwuje/monierate-website/src/blog/public-keys-vs-private-keys-vs-mnemonics.md

 Here’s what mnemonics are like.

 Think of ten words - without repeating any.
-Ensure these words are random and more than three letters on average.
+Ensure these words are random and have more than three letters on average.
 Number them from one to ten.

 Now, write all the words down in a list format.
-You should have a word numbered one, another numbered two, and another numbered three - up to ten.
+It would help if you had a word numbered one, another numbered two, and another numbered three - up to ten.
 You’ve just created a mnemonic.

 In a mnemonics system, the first word is the first key.
 The second word is the second key, and so on.
 A typical mnemonic will consist of ten keys, but some can have up to twelve.

 Websites or systems that rely on mnemonics create new ones for each new user.
-The list is displayed to the user.
-They are then asked to copy it out.
+The list is displayed to the user, who is then asked to copy it out.

 Once the user confirms that they’ve copied their mnemonics key, they’re given a quick test.
-The system might ask what keys 1, 5, and 9 are - for example.
+For example, the system might ask what keys 1, 5, and 9 are.

 ## Technologies Associated with Public and Private Keys